Gravitational background from dynamical binaries and detectability with 2G detectors: Conclusions

-\paragraph{Acknowledgments} MM, YB, UNDC, NG, SR and FS acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+\paragraph{Acknowledgments} We thank the anonymous referee for their useful comments and critical reading of this work.
+MM, YB, UNDC, NG, CP, SR and FS acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
 NG is supported by Leverhulme Trust Grant No. RPG-2019-350 and Royal Society Grant No. RGS-R2-202004.

 \begin{appendix}